THE MOST POPULAR (& BEAUTIFUL) GRAY-BLUE BLEND PAINT COLOURS

 Undoubtedly, you’ll be heading out in the near future to grab paint samples – stop right there!
 I want you to check out SAMPLIZE.
-Samplize offers peel and stick paint samples that are more AFFORDABLE, EASIER and more ENVIRONMENTALLY FRIENDLY than traditional paint pots.
-Here are just a FEW reasons why I recommend Samplize to my clients…
+Samplize offers peel-and-stick paint samples that are more AFFORDABLE, EASIER and more ENVIRONMENTALLY FRIENDLY than traditional paint pots.
+Here are just a few reasons why I recommend Samplize to my clients…

-- Samples arrive ON YOUR DOORSTEP in 1-3 business days, depending on location
+- Samples arrive ON YOUR DOORSTEP in 1-3 business days, depending on the location

-- At $6.99, they’re more affordable than the samples pots/rollers/foam boards that are needing for traditional paint sampling
+- At $6.99, they’re more affordable than the samples pots/rollers/foam boards that are needed for traditional paint sampling

 - If you keep the samples on their white paper, you can move them around the room